MalcolmX2145/react_product_store/README.md

 # react_product_store
+## Intro
 This is my second crud project using the MERN stack (mongodb, express.js framework, react and node.js).

 It's is a product store where the user can create, update, delete an view products